The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-8/lesson-3-useEffect-async/notes.md

 ```

 - `useEffect` takes in two arguments
-  1. [required] a callback function to execute when the component is first rendered
+  1. a callback function to execute when the component is first rendered
-  2. [optional] an array of state values to track (a "dependency array").
+  2. (optional) an array of state values to track (a "dependency array").
 - If the dependency array is provided, the effect will be only be re-executed if any of those state values are updated.
-If the component is re-rendered but those values are not updated, the effect will be skipped.
 - If the array is empty, the effect is only executed on the first render of the component.
 - If the array is omitted, the effect is executed on EVERY render of the component.